Riktastic/Axium/README.md

 - **Docker setup**: Follow the instructions in [Docker setup guide](/documentation/installation_docker.md) to run Axium using Docker Compose.
 - **Ubuntu setup**: For users on Ubuntu or other Debian-based systems, refer to the [Ubuntu setup Guide](/documentation/installation_ubuntu.md).
 - **Windows setup**: Windows users can find their setup instructions in the [Windows setup guide](/documentation/installation_windows.md).

+Make sure to have a PostgreSQL database and a S3 storage available.
+Both can be easily locally installed.
+We recommend [MinIO](https://min.io/) for developing the API locally

 These guides cover cloning the repository, setting up the environment, configuring the database, and running the application.